Funding guide for

 Ideally, it should be some kind of passive income that would leave you with enough time to work on the main product.
 Apart from the financial benefits, the real advantage of this approach is that it allows you to build a customer base before the product launch.

 There are hundreds of grants available to starters in business all over the UK.
-The main purpose of grants is to generate jobs and stimulate the economy.
+The main purpose of the grants is to generate jobs and stimulate the economy.
 However, you do have to meet very strict criteria and the application processes can be lengthy.
 Despite that, it’s worth checking if you’re eligible for a grant, for grants are free money, which you don’t have to repay.

 They are often available to unemployed or people living in certain regions, farmers, young adults, women, ethnic minorities, etc. There are many grants specifically designed for innovative businesses in the fields of energy, medicine, food production, etc.

 Crowdfunding platforms allow companies and individuals to create profiles for their projects and invite others to invest.
 Anyone can be an investor and the investments usually range between £10 and £500.
 Crowdfunding works particularly well for product development funding and charity organisations.
-However, most platforms host thousands of projects and to get any attention there, you need a well-organised crowdfunding campaign.
+However, most platforms host thousands of projects and to get any attention there, you need a well-planned crowdfunding campaign.

 Rewards crowdfunding is often the preferred option because it allows the founders to keep 100% ownership of their company and doesn’t involve paying interest.
 With this type of crowdfunding, the investors are given a reward, rather than equity.
 The reward could be anything as long as it relates back to the business, but usually it’s a right to buy the end product at a discounted price in the future.